KDE/documentation-docs-kdenlive-org/exporting/render.rst

    Using marker zones to render a section

-With this option you define the start and end point for the render by selecting specific timeline marker.
+With this option you define the start and end point for the render by selecting specific timeline markers.

 .. rst-class:: clear-both